edu05/java-katas/src/main/java/kata/mp3/README.md

 5. MP3s normally allow you see some statistics, like how many songs per artist you have

 6. Can we do it without the null check?

+7. Some MP3s can connect to the internet to provide extra information about the songs in them